vestrel00/contacts-android/DEV_NOTES.md

 immediately by the Contacts Provider at the time of contact insertion.
 The name, nickname, and note are automatically created at a later time.

+// TODO verify this
-When there are no available accounts, none of the above data rows are automatically created.
-This is a problem because then queries for all contacts will not return existing contacts that do not have any rows in the Data table.
-As a workaround, the RawContacts table is queried for all rows with a non-null contact id.
+If a valid account is not provided, none of the above data rows are automatically created.
+One might initially think that this would be a problem because then Data table queries for all contacts will not return existing contacts that do not have any rows in the Data table.
+However, Contacts with no data rows that are not associated with an account are automatically deleted.

 #### Data `StructuredName`